musicionary/github-api-project/README.md

 $ gulp serve
 ```

-Your browser should open the webpage automatically.
+Your browser should open the webpage automatically, if not however, visit Localhost:3000.

 License
 -------